 On September 13, 2019, we entered into a five-year amended and restated credit agreement (the "Credit Agreement") with a syndicate of banks led by JPMorgan Chase Bank, N.A. and Bank of America, N.A.
 The Credit Agreement provides for a facility of \$375 million (the "Facility"), not to exceed three times Consolidated EBITDA (as defined in the Credit Agreement) less Consolidated Total Indebtedness (as defined in the Credit Agreement), that may be used for revolving loans of which \$150 million may be used for letters of credit.
 The Facility also allows for revolving loans and letters of credit in Canadian dollars and other currencies, up to the U.S. dollar equivalent of \$75 million.
 We have an expansion option to increase the commitments under the Facility or enter into incremental term loans, subject to certain conditions, by up to an additional \$200 million upon receipt of additional commitments from new or existing lenders.
-Subject to certain exceptions, the Facility is secured by substantially all of our assets and the assets of our domestic subsidiaries and by a pledge of substantially all of the capital stock of our domestic subsidiaries and 65% of the capital stock of our direct foreign subsidiaries.
+Subject to certain exceptions, the Facility is secured by substantially all of our assets and the assets of our domestic subsidiaries and 65% of the capital stock of our direct foreign subsidiaries.
 Additionally, subject to certain exceptions, our domestic subsidiaries also guarantee the repayment of all amounts due under the Credit Agreement.
 If an event of default occurs and is continuing, on the terms and subject to the conditions set forth in the Credit Agreement, amounts outstanding under the Facility may be accelerated and may become or be declared immediately due and payable.
 Borrowings under the Facility are used for refinancing existing debt, working capital, capital expenditures, acquisitions and other general corporate purposes.

 Amounts borrowed under the Credit Agreement bear interest, at our option, at a rate equal to either (1) the Alternate Base Rate (as defined in the Credit Agreement), plus an applicable margin ranging from 0.00% to 0.75%; or (2) Adjusted LIBO Rate (as defined in the Credit Agreement) plus an applicable margin ranging from 1.00% to 1.75%.
 The applicable margin is determined based on our consolidated leverage ratio ("Leverage Ratio") which is defined in the Credit Agreement as Consolidated Total Indebtedness (as defined in the Credit Agreement) divided by Consolidated EBITDA (as defined in the Credit Agreement).
-Letters of credit issued under the Facility are subject to a letter of credit fee of 1.00% to 1.75% for non-performance letters of credit or 0.50% to 0.875% for performance letters of credit, based on our consolidated Leverage Ratio.
-We are subject to a commitment fee of 0.15% to 0.25%, based on our consolidated Leverage Ratio, on any unused portion of the Facility.
+Letters of credit issued under the Facility are subject to a letter of credit fee of 1.00% to 1.75% for non-performance letters of credit or 0.50% to 0.875% for performance letters of credit, based on our consolidated Leverage Ratio, on any unused portion of the Facility.
 The Credit Agreement restricts certain types of payments when our consolidated Leverage Ratio exceeds 2.50 or our consolidated Liquidity (as defined in the Credit Agreement) is less than \$50 million.

 Under the Credit Agreement, we are subject to certain financial covenants and must maintain a maximum consolidated Leverage Ratio of 3.0 and a minimum interest coverage ratio of 3.0, which is defined in the Credit Agreement as Consolidated EBITDA (as defined in the Credit Agreement) divided by interest expense (as defined in the Credit Agreement).
 The Credit Agreement also contains a number of covenants, including limitations on asset sales, investments, indebtedness and liens.
-We were in compliance with all of the financial covenants under the Credit Agreement as of March 31, 2020.
+We were in compliance with all of the financial covenants under the Credit Agreement as of June 30, 2020.

-As of March 31, 2020, we had \$101.6 million of debt outstanding under the Facility and letters of credit outstanding of approximately \$10.6 million.
+As of June 30, 2020, we had \$33.4 million of debt outstanding under the Facility and letters of credit outstanding of approximately \$10.5 million.
 As of December 31, 2019, we had \$103.8 million of debt outstanding under the Facility and letters of credit outstanding of approximately \$10.6 million.